Research output per year

 I completed residency training in family medicine at Thomas Jefferson University in Philadelphia in 2012.
 During residency I was a visiting scholar at the Robert Graham Center for Policy Studies in Family Medicine and Primary Care.
 Following residency, I was a fellow in the Robert Wood Johnson Foundation Clinical Scholars Program at Yale, earning a Master of Health Science degree in 2014.

 I began my PhD at the University of Manchester in 2014 under the supervision of Kath Checkland, Simon Bailey, and Heather Waterman, and was sponsored by the NIHR Collaboration for Leadership in Applied Health Research and Care (CLAHRC) Greater Manchester.
-I worked with a community-based research team in Tameside and Glossop as a case study to understand issues of access to general practice from multiple perspectives.
+I established a community-based research team in Tameside and Glossop to partner with on all aspects of the research.
+The PhD, Understanding Access to General Practice, was a case study to understand issues of access to general practice from multiple perspectives.
 I completed my PhD in 2020.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):